Breakthrough COVID Cases Shut Down Broadway's 'Aladdin' One Day After Reopening Night

 NEW YORK (CBSNewYork) — Just two weeks after celebrating the return of Broadway, one of the most anticipated shows has been shut down.

-Wednesday night’s performance of “Aladdin” was canceled after there were positive COVID tests within the cast and crew.READ MORE: Nearly 900 Students In Toms River In COVD Quarantine Following District-Wide Outbreak
+Wednesday night’s performance of “Aladdin” was canceled after there were positive COVID tests within the cast and crew.READ MORE: State Steps In To Make Sure School Buses Are Running In Huntington

 “Aladdin” made its triumphant return Tuesday night, even tweeting video of its curtain call 18 months in the making, adding #BroadwayIsBack.

-Note: Editor’s note: This story first appeared on September 29, 2021.